cfengine/documentation/guide/additional-resources.markdown

 ## Training ##

-* [Online Training](https://cfengine.com/inside/videos/) An introduction to CFEngine by our founder, Mark Burgess.
+* [Online Training](https://www.youtube.com/playlist?list=PLh71Vl9YjMajsWxT8zQuRKEPwosG9HdzV) An introduction to CFEngine by our founder, Mark Burgess.
 These video recordings explain the basic principles and syntax of the CFEngine language and suggests some examples to try out.

+* [Beyond Automation](http://shop.oreilly.com/product/110000787.do) Learn how to go beyond classical automation with CFEngine 3, one of the most established configuration management systems available.
+In this video tutorial, host and CFEngine creator Mark Burgess takes you on a tour of discovery from basic automation concepts to more complex examples, such as implementing distributed orchestration.

-* [Demos](http://cfengine.com/demos) Videos, Webinars, and Keynotes which demonstrate the key capabilities of CFE Enterprise and Community editions.
+* [Learn](http://cfengine.com/learn) Videos which demonstrate the key capabilities of CFEngine Enterprise and Community editions.

 * CFEngine as a powerful security tool: Three [presentations](http://prezi.com/user/zzamboni/) by Diego Zamboni

 ## Tools ##